Summer Clinical Research Workshop

 Scholars also might be interested in Responsible Conduct of Research.

-APPLICATIONS FOR SUMMER 2019 ARE DUE BY JULY 15, 2019.
-If you are interested in the ATCR Program, please note that this is a separate application that is due by May 6, 2019.
-If you are interested in the Master's Degree Program, please note that this is a separate application that is due by March 18, 2019.
-If you are applying to the ATCR or Master's Degree Programs, please do NOT also register for the Summer Clinical Workshop.
+APPLICATIONS FOR SUMMER 2021 ARE DUE BY JULY 12, 2022.
+If you are interested in the ATCR Certificate or Master's Degree Programs, please note that these programs include the courses in the Summer Workshop.
+Thus, if you are applying to the ATCR or Master's Degree Programs, please do NOT also register for the Summer Workshop.

 |Course||UC affiliation*||No UC affiliation|